Prickly heat, or heat rash, is an itchy skin rash with small red spots all over the affected areas. It is common in Australia in hot and humid areas.

 What causes heat rash?

 - Tiny red spots, which usually appear on areas of the body where sweat collects, such as the armpits, back, under the breasts, chest, groin, crooks of elbows and knees, and the waist.
+The spots also occur where clothing causes friction on the body.

 - Irritating itch and prickling sensation.